fuzzytern/cybercrumbs.net/readme.md

 All other directories and files are MIT licensed unless otherwise specified.
 Feel free to use the HTML and CSS as you please.

 ## Special Credits ##
-Thanks to Tom Preston-Werner (mojombo) and all Jekyll contributors
+Thanks to Tom Preston-Werner (@mojombo) and all Jekyll contributors